Lawmakers agree on $10 billion in covid funds, but drop global aid from deal

 Some House members warned last week that they would not support a package that failed to include funding for the global response.

 “I don’t understand why we as a country would make this mistake.
 My constituents do not want another variant to shut down their lives,” Rep. Tom Malinowski (D-N.J.) said in an interview Thursday.
-“My constituents are already suffering higher prices because of covid-related economic disruptions, half a world away, in countries that are not adequately vaccinated.
+“My constituents are already suffering higher prices because of covid-related economic disruptions, half a world away, in countries that are not adequately vaccinated."

 Lawmakers have been racing to reach a deal to pay for continuing the pandemic response before leaving for a two-week recess on April 9, with lawmakers warning that failing to secure an agreement now could stall the U.S. response into May.